benhg/flight-blog/index.md

 To keep myself honest, I've decided to keep my personal notes from each flight I take in a blog, which everyone can see.
 Hopefully, this will get me in the habit of writing something up every time I take the air.
 It will also let me share some of the things I learn and formalize my process.
 Finally, it will serve as the fourth copy of all of my flight info (Behind my official logbook, my in-flight notebook, and ForeFlight on my iPad.)

+## Flight 6: October 10, 2020

+Today, i had a good flight.
+A lot of practice with things I have previously tried, as well as learning a couple of new things.

+### Ground, Pre-flight:

+Before the flight, I did the weather briefing, checked flight restrictions, and set up my notebook.
+We planned to practice turning stalls and approach-to-land stalls.
+An approach-to-land stall is, as the name suggests, a stall that occurs when the plane is configured for approach-to-land.
+To do an approach-to-land stall, follow the procedure below:

+- Configure the plane for slow flight:
+    - Power to 1500
+    - Sequentially deploy full flaps while keeping plane level
+- At 1.3Vs0, pitch down, put the crosshair 1 inch below the horizon.  and trim for a constant-rate descent at -500 feet per minute
+- The power will drop.
+Increase power to 1500 RRPM.
+- After reaching a steady-state in descent
+- Pull power to idel
+- Gently pitch up into the stall
+- While steering right with the rudder
+- Recover the same as a regular power-off stall:
+	- Relax backpressure gently
+	- Apply full power
+	- Flaps to 20
+	- Look for VSI reversal
+	- Flaps to 10
+	- Climb to a safe altitude
+	- Flaps to 0
+	- Pitch for level, resume level flight.

+A turning stall is just adding a turn into a normal power-off (or power on) stall:

+- Configure plane as desired (with flaps if power-off without flaps if power-on)
+- At 1.3Vs0:
+    - Bank/Ball to turn in desired direction
+    - Power to idle
+    - Begin to pitch up
+        - The plane has a tendency to overbank at high attitudes when pulling up and turning.
+Opposite aileron will be needed.
+    - Hold turn with rudder.
+Continue to gently pull the plane up unil the stall happens.

+To recover:

+- Relax backpressure
+- Full power
+- Roll level and pitch level
+- Flaps to 20
+- VSI reversal
+- Flaps to 10
+- Climb

+### Flight

+Today's flight went really well overall.
+It started off a bit rough, but once I settled in, most of the maneuvers went pretty well.
+Andrew is slowly allowing me to take responsibility for more things during the flight.
+For example, I'm starting to take on some of the radio communication.
+Additionally, I did the whole preflight myself, with Andrew watching to make sure I did okay.

+We had a little bit of a frenetic departure.
+As we were doing the engine start checklist, a plane needed to taxi exactly to where we were, and we were in their way.
+Andrew took over to get us out of the way before we finished the checklists.
+Additionally, while we were doing our run-up we noticed there were several planes landing and taking off ahead of us.
+We did a left-downwind departure towards San Martin, in a relatively windy and bumpy bit of air.
+We headed south, staying below SFO's Class B airspace and SJC's Class C airspace.
+Andrew pointed out that normally on the downwind leg of the departure, after the crosswind leg, we like to slow down and fly level, in order to give ourselves a minute to think while we deal with norcal on the radio.
+Today, PAO asked us to turn right 20 degrees to get out of their way.

+We spent a lot of our flight doing clearing turns, slow flight, stalls, and steep turns.
+Overall, I am showing improvement.
+I did an especially good job of pitching for level based on the outside environment, and on trimming the plane.
+I still have a tendency to refer to the insturments more than I should, and I need to remember that my eyes tell me what is happening now, while the instruments tell me what the plane was doing 500 feet ago.
+I also still have a tendency to overcontrol the plane, though I did better at that today, especially during turbulence.

+My steep turns are improving.
+During the actual turns, I am doing a much better job of staying level, and keeping the bank angles right.
+We practiced six or eight steep turns, some of which were pretty circular, and some of which were more egg-shaped.
+I tended to gain or lose a lot of altitude at the end of the turn, during the roll-out.
+It's good that I am better at holding altitude constant during the turns, but I need to avoid busting maneuvers on the roll-out.

+Next, we spent about 25 minutes in slow flight.
+We practiced slow flight for a while, and worked on turning, climbing, descending, and otherwise operating the airplane in slow flight.
+The horizon was difficult to find at times, and we talked about how in the absence of a horizon, during slow flight, we should pitch for 50 knots, which is just above stall speed of 305RS.
+I was being too hands-on with the plane throughout slow-flight.
+When Andrew flies the plane, he makes sure the plane is in trim, and then uses extremely small inputs on the controls.
+I have a tendency to squeeze the yoke and not let go.

+Next, we moved on to the stalls.
+My straight-ahead power-off stalls are improving.
+I need to get better at memorizing the entry.
+At times, I deployed the flaps either early or late.
+Having the procedure better memorized will help me not do that.
+We want all of the flaps to be deployed by 1.3VS0.
+The flaps need to be deployed sequentially, using the plane's response as a trigger to deploy the next step.
+I am getting significantly better at the actual stall itself.
+The pull-up is more stable and gentle.
+The recovery is also improving, but I need to apply a lot more right rudder during the recovery.
+During the approach-to-land stall, I am not pulling the power all the way to idle promptly enough when it's time.
+Before that though, I need to make sure the power stays at 1500 RPM, so that the plane has the proper pitch.
+The approach to land configuration is as follows: 65 kts airspeed, full flaps, power at 1500, pitch 1 inch below the horizon.
+During the turning stalls, I did pretty well.
+I was a little bit shy about pulling in the stall, and I tended to overcontrol the plane a bit.

+Finally, we moved on to ground reference maneuvers.
+There was a lot of wind and not a ton of visibility, so they were a litle bit difficult.
+I need to pay more attention to both the pylon and the horizon, to avoid gaining or losing altitude during the maneuver.
+I also need to have a lighter touch with the controls, even for maneuvers in which there is constant change in input.
+We also worked on S-turns, which are similar to turns around a point, but are more difficult and frenetic, as there is a very narrow time window for choosing a pylon.
+I should always hit the reference line perpindicular to it, unless the wind is at a diagonal.
+I was tending to overcontrol the pitch, and overbank on the upwind leg of the maneuvers.
+On our way back to PAO, we finished up by practicing the EGT leaning technique.

 ## Ground Instruction, Session 2: October 8, 2020

 Today, we covered chapter 3B and chapter 2B.
 Fewer chapters than last week, but they were also more detailed and covered more complex topics.